The Link Between Perfectionism, Anxiety and Depression

 Excellence is achieving to the best of your ability under the circumstances.
 Excellence allows for balancing of priorities and acknowledgement of the various aspects of each unique situation.

 Here’s a look at the excellence continuum:

 Many people tend to think dichotomously—that is, to see only two options for things. ("Di" means two.)
-Dichotomous thinkers might think that if they don’t want to be one thing, then they have to be its opposite.
+Black-and-white, dichotomous thinkers might think that if they don’t want to be one thing, then they have to be its opposite.